Fazeel-Tanveer/Node.js-Starter-Project/README.md

+# Node.js & Express.js Starter Project

-This is a starter project in node.js & express.js, which we can use as a boilerplate code to build any application in node & express.js.
+This is a starter project built with **Node.js** and **Express.js**.
+It serves as a boilerplate template for building any application using Node.js and Express.

-app.js is the entry point of this project, you need to add a .env file that has following three properties:

-dbURI
-jwtSecret
-port
+## Project Setup

+- The main entry point for the project is `app.js`.
+- Before running the application, create a `.env` file in the root directory and add the following three variables:

+  1. **dbURI**: Your MongoDB connection string.
+  2. **jwtSecret**: The secret key for signing JSON Web Tokens (JWT).
-Here dbURI is mongoDB link, jwtSecret is json web token secret key & port is the number on which you want to run this project i.e. port number like 5000
+  3. **port**: The port number on which you want to run the application (e.g., `5000`).

+Once the `.env` file is set up, you can start building your application using this project as a foundation.